Overactive Bladder vs. Urinary Incontinence: What’s the Difference

 You might have OAB if you notice:

-• Waking up two or more times at night to pee
+• Nocturia: Waking up one or more times during the night to urinate.

 Treatments for OAB